top of page

 Basque chicken with peppers (Pollo a la Vasca)

 I always love a recipe where I can set the whole dish on fire!
-I do favor Basque cuisine, primarily because of the amazing combination of flavors.
+I do favour Basque cuisine, primarily because of the amazing combination of flavours.
 This recipe is no exception.
-This dish is very traditional in el Pais Vasco, one of the autonomous communities in the Northern Basque region boardering France.
+This dish is very traditional in el Pais Vasco, one of the autonomous communities in the Northern Basque region bordering France.

-This dish is cooked in a number of stages that help the flavors come together.
-The first stage is to roast the chicken with sweet paprika.
+This dish is prepared in several stages that help the flavours come together.
+The first stage involves roasting the chicken with sweet paprika.
 The next piece is to make the sauce with the influence if serrano ham or pancetta, I used the later, and peppers to a wonderful sauce.
 The final stage is to cook the roasted chicken with the absolutely delicious sauce and bring the flavors together.
-The chicken is super moist and fall of the bone tender.
-The sweet paprika combines with the robust pepper sauce and absorbs the flavors.
-I served this with a golden cracked wheat bread, it was the perfect tool to sop up the juices.
+The chicken is super moist and falls off the bone tender.
+The sweet paprika combines with the robust pepper sauce and absorbs the flavours.
+I served this with a golden cracked wheat bread, and it was the perfect tool to sop up the juices.
 Sometimes I look at a recipe and imagine what the dish will taste like.
 This recipe completely blew my mind and was far superior to what I imagined.
 This one is a keeper for sure.

-This is one of my favorite cookbook for tapas and other Spanish foods.
-I have cooked quite a few recipes from this very hefty cookbook, and all of them, like this one are superb.
-The recipes are true to their core, full of flavor and absolutely delicious.
-Combined with the fact that I absolutely love Spanish, particularly Catalan, cuisine, this is a cookbook that I go to a lot.
-I highly recommend this cookbook for those who would like to have great Spanish cuisine on their tables.
+The New Spanish Table is one of my favourite cookbooks for tapas and other Spanish foods.
+I have cooked several recipes from this very hefty cookbook, and all of them, like this one, are superb.
+The recipes are authentic to their core, full of flavour, and delicious.
+As I absolutely love Spanish cuisine, particularly Catalan, I often turn to this cookbook.
+I highly recommend it for those who want excellent Spanish cuisine on their tables.

 Ingredients: